dharmeshkakadia/presto-hdinsight/README.md

 https://raw.githubusercontent.com/dharmeshkakadia/presto-hdinsight/master/installpresto.sh
 ```

-Now you can SSH to your cluster and run the following to start running presto queries:
+Now you can SSH to your cluster and run the following to start using presto:
 ```
 presto --schema default
 ```